TurkeyMcMac/bouncers/README.md

 While the simulation is running, you will see an increasing number which is how many generations have passed.
 You can press SPACE to pause/unpause.
 Pressing ENTER animates one round for you.
 The agents are the moving circles, and the time remaining is shown in the top left.
+If an agent has a smaller circle inside its body, that means it has the higher score.

 ## Customization